 We consider the Commission is right to consider the viability of the business retail market, and further review is required for how it could be reformed.
-Eight years on, Defra has yet to carry out a post-implementation review of the costs and benefits of the market opening in 2017, though it did a high-level assessment of the retail exit regulations in May 2024 and committed to undertake a full assessment of the retail market opening "in the future".
-While this exercise is not referenced by the Commission, Defra's initial assessment of the market concluded that the ongoing costs for operating and regulating the market are £12.5 million a year, higher than the £9.7 million forecast at market opening.
-This figure does not include the costs for retailers and wholesalers of participating in the market.
-In comparison, the initial assessment says that "we are yet to see any significant benefits of competition in this market" noting that most of the benefits found were as a result of market opening itself, for example through the self-supply regime (where end customers are able to register to become retailers and interact with wholesalers directly) or the data cleansing activities associated with separating retail and wholesale services.
+Eight years on, Defra has yet to carry out a post-implementation review of the costs and benefits of the market opening in 2017, though it did a high-level assessment of the retail exit regulations in May 2024 and committed to undertake a full assessment of the retail market opening "in the future".315 While this exercise is not referenced by the

+314 'Roadmap to a Flourishing Market', MOSL, (September 2024)

-&lt;sup>313 'Call for Evidence: Independent Commission on the Water Sector Regulatory System', The Department for Environment, Food and Rural Affairs, (February 2025), p.
+313 'Call for Evidence: Independent Commission on the Water Sector Regulatory System', The Department for Environment, Food and Rural Affairs, (February 2025), p.
 150